-Honours: Real Betis haven’t experienced the same successes as their neighbours over the years but support for them is passionate.
+In recent times Real Betis haven’t experienced the same success as their illustrious neighbours Seville FC who have won six Europa League titles.
+However, support for Los Verdiblancos remains as passionate as ever.
 They did win the league way back in 1935 and captured the Copa del Rey in 1977.
 Since then they have appeared in the final of that competition twice, losing to Barcelona in 1997 and beating Osasuna to win the trophy in the 2004-05 season.

 The word ‘Balompié’ is a variation of the literal Spanish translation of the word ‘football’.